Skip to content

 1. DEFINITIONS AND INTERPRETATION

-Australian Data Protection Laws means: (a) Privacy Act 1988 (Cth), including the Australian Privacy Principles contained in Schedule 1 of that Act and the Notifiable Data Breaches Scheme under Part IIIC of that Act; (b) the Spam Act 2003 (Cth); (c) the Telecommunications (Interception and Access) Act 1979 (Cth), to the extent applicable to the Processing of Personal Data; and (d) any other applicable Australian federal or state laws or regulations relating to the to the Processing of Personal Data, in each case as updated, amended, replaced or superseded from time to time.
+Australian Data Protection Laws means: (a) Privacy Act 1988 (Cth), including the Australian Privacy Principles contained in Schedule 1 of that Act and the Notifiable Data Breaches Scheme under Part IIIC of that Act; (b) Spam Act 2003 (Cth); (c) Telecommunications (Interception and Access) Act 1979 (Cth), to the extent applicable to the Processing of Personal Data; and (d) any other applicable Australian federal or state laws or regulations relating to the Processing of Personal Data, in each case as updated, amended, replaced or superseded from time to time.

-Canadian Data Protection Laws means: (a) Personal Information Protection and Electronic Documents Act (PIPEDA) (and any successor legislation, including the Consumer Privacy Protection Act (CPPA) if and when in force), (b) Québec’s Act respecting the protection of personal information in the private sector (as amended by Law 25), (c) Alberta’s Personal Information Protection Act, (d) British Columbia’s Personal Information Protection Act, and all subordinate legislation, binding regulations, and guidance issued thereunder, in each case as amended, replaced or superseded from time to time.
+Canadian Data Protection Laws means: (a) Personal Information Protection and Electronic Documents Act (PIPEDA) (and any successor legislation, including the Consumer Privacy Protection Act (CPPA) if and when in force), (b) Québec’s Act respecting the protection of personal information in the private sector (as amended by Law 25), (c) Alberta’s Personal Information Protection Act, (d) British Columbia’s Personal Information Protection Act, and all subordinate legislation, binding regulations, and guidance issued thereunder, in each case as udpated, amended, replaced or superseded from time to time.

 Controller means the natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.